Skip to content

 2. API token — Create one in the Hetzner Cloud Console → Project → Security → API Tokens (read/write permissions)

-3. Talos ISO or Schematic — Either a Talos Linux ISO must be available in your Hetzner Cloud project (x86 default: 122630, ARM: 122629), or a Talos factory schematic ID can be provided via spec.cluster.talos.schematicId so KSail builds the snapshot automatically.
+3. Talos ISO or Schematic — Either a Talos Linux ISO must be available in your Hetzner Cloud project (x86 default: 125127 for Talos 1.12.4; for ARM, look up the matching ISO ID in the Hetzner Cloud Console), or a Talos factory schematic ID can be provided via spec.cluster.talos.schematicId so KSail builds the snapshot automatically.
 See Talos options.

 4. Docker — Required locally for ksail CLI operations